orbeon/orbeon-forms-doc/xforms/events-standard.md

 Orbeon Forms partially supports the XForms 1.1 `delay` attribute on `<xf:dispatch>`.
 The limitations are:

 * Events are not combined as specified in XForms 1.1.
-* Custom event context information is not supported and simply ignored.
+* Custom event context information is not supported and simply ignored (see [#2579](https://github.com/orbeon/orbeon-forms/issues/2579)).

-Until Orbeon Forms 4.10 included, a delay greater than zero always incurs a round-trip with the client.
+Until Orbeon Forms 4.10 included:

+* A delay greater than zero always incurs a round-trip with the client.
 This may mean higher latency and resource usage than could be expected.
 You are advised to use delays in the order of seconds at least.
+* A delay of `0` causes the event to be dispatched synchronously righ away, as if the `delay` attribute is not present.
+* A non-integer value causes the action to fail with an error.

-Since Orbeon Forms 4.11, delayed events are checked for expiration before sending responses to the client.
+Since Orbeon Forms 4.11:

+- Delayed events are checked for expiration before sending responses to the client.
+- A delay of `0` can be used to dispatch an event asynchronously with a guarantee that there will be no roundtrip to the client.
+This conforms to XForms 1.1.
+- A non-integer value causes the event to be dispatched synchronously right away.
+This conforms to XForms 1.1.

 #### Extensions